Supporting SDI and IP Infrastructures

 Playout Technicians use audio monitors to listen to the outputs through their full range loudspeaker system, whilst in the Transmission area a unit allows the operators to conducts a final check.

-With customers now realising the benefits of IP infrastructures using SMPTE 2022-6 and the soon to be ratified SMPTE 2110, what does this mean for those needing to manage and monitor audio?
+With customers now realising the benefits of IP infrastructures using SMPTE 2022-6 and SMPTE 2110, what does this mean for those needing to manage and monitor audio?

 A key challenge for any audio solution is to create and present an operational experience that is both simple and intuitive, regardless of the method being used to carry audio throughout a broadcast facility.
 The transition to IP infrastructures, coupled with the need to do more with less, only serves to increase the importance of being able to address this challenge.